-Non-traded interest rate risk relates to the potential adverse impact of changes in market interest rates on the Banking Group's future net interest income.
+Non-traded interest rate risk relates to the potential adverse impact of changes in market interest rates on ANZ New Zealand's future net interest income.
 This risk arises from two principal sources, namely mismatches between the repricing dates of interest bearing assets and liabilities; and the investment of capital and other non-interest bearing liabilities in interest bearing assets.
 Interest rate risk is reported using VaR and scenario analysis (based on the impact of a 1% rate shock).
-The table below shows VaR figures for non-traded interest rate risk for the Banking Group.
+The table below shows VaR figures for non-traded interest rate risk for ANZ New Zealand.

-2020 201 9 High for Low for Average High for Low for Average As at year year for year As at year year for year NZ\$m NZ\$m NZ\$m NZ\$m NZ\$m NZ\$m NZ\$m NZ\$m Non-traded value at risk 99% confidence Total VaR 29.1 29.1 9.5 16.6 10.0 10.0 7.4 8.4
+2020 201 9 As at NZ\$m High for year NZ\$m Low for year NZ\$m Average for year NZ\$m As at NZ\$m High for year NZ\$m Low for year NZ\$m Average for year NZ\$m Non-traded value at risk 99% confidence NEQIII 1424111 1423111 NEŞIII 1423111 1427111 1423111 1124111 Total VaR 29.1 29.1 9.5 16.6 10.0 10.0 7.4 8.4

-We undertake scenario analysis to stress test the impact of extreme events on the Banking Group's market risk exposures.
+We undertake scenario analysis to stress test the impact of extreme events on ANZ New Zealand's market risk exposures.
 We model a 1% overnight parallel positive shift in the yield curve to determine the potential impact on our net interest income over the next 12 months.
 This is a standard risk measure which assumes the parallel shift is reflected in all wholesale and customer rates.